 Academic painters based in Taos created pictures of Hispanic and Native American people engaged in everyday activities and religious rituals.
 These romantic and impressionistic pictures became some of the best-known art from New Mexico.
 Their images were both ethnographic studies and nostalgic portrayals of an almost bygone era.
 The Taos painters were exclusive about their membership, and at one point, had members deported if they were not U.S. citizens.
 Irving Couse, Joseph Henry Sharp and Victor Higgins were influential members of this group.

-In Santa Fe, the Cinco Pintores group of bohemian artists presented themselves as radical, but were actually fairly tame.
+In Santa Fe, five young artists formed Los Cinco Pintores on the idea of bringing art directly to the people .
 Will Shuster and Jozef Bakos were influential members of this group.
 The Santa Fe artists were somewhat notorious for wild parties and drinking in the time of prohibition.
 The social conservatism of the political leadership in Santa Fe did not approve of their life style, or their progressive political views.

 Artists in these different groups also worked together.
 In 1925, Will Shuster and Gustave Bauman built a human-sized marionette in their backyard and named him “Zozobra”, or Old man Gloom, and burned it during the Santa Fe Fiesta.
 Their objective was to burn away gloom, and to express their disapproval of the commercialized tourism that was taking over the authentic Santa Fe that they loved.
 The burning of Zozobra became a tradition and the most notorious event of the annual Santa Fe Fiesta.